 If you owe a debt to someone, that person (your creditor) might go to court to have some of your wages withheld from your paycheck and sent to him or her.
 This is called a "creditor garnishment."
-These require your employer to withhold the amount you owe from your take-home pay, up to a certain legal maximum (see below).
+A creditor garnishment requires your employer to withhold the amount you owe from your take-home pay, up to a certain legal maximum (see below).